As droughts worsen, joined-up adaptations build resilience in arid Kenya

 Matioye is just one of many people benefiting from the changes.

-Nangisan Lesiyampe, a widow from Nantundu village, used to have to walk for 30 kilometers (18 miles) each day, trying to avoid wild animals, to fetch water at Ewaso Ng’iro, the closest flowing river.
-Today a smiling Lesiyamp walks only a kilometer and a half to a Nantundu water pan, which has cleaner water.
+Nangisan Lesiyampe, a widow from Nantundu village, used to have to walk for 30 kilometres (18 miles) each day, trying to avoid wild animals, to fetch water at Ewaso Ng'iro, the closest flowing river.
+Today a smiling Lesiyamp walks only a kilometre and a half to a Nantundu water pan, which has cleaner water.

 "Every woman carried a 20-liter jerry can on her back and 5 liters in both hands every day," Lesiyamp remembered about her former trek, while old people and bigger girls were left to watch the children and gather fodder for the animals.